KyWa/event-driven-alerting/README.md

 Idea:
 - oc patch `ingress` -n namespace .spec.ingressClassName == openshift-default
 - check for `Route` with matching Host to confirm it exists (pre / post)

+### User Workload Actions
+Users with custom alertrules for their applications, can utilize this to have openshift pipelines go and "do something" inside the cluster without the need for external systems.
+- move away from app needing to know "what to do when X happens"

 ## Findings/Notes
 Get alerts from cluster via: